SiddhaK17/turtle-coordinate-race-simulator/README.md

 ![Turtle Race Screenshot](sample_output.png)

 > Six uniquely colored turtles line up on the virtual track, awaiting the start signal.
-> As the race begins, each moves forward unpredictably, driven by randomized increments — keeping every finish tense and exciting.
+> As the race begins, each turtle moves forward unpredictably, driven by randomized increments, keeping every finish tense and exciting.

 ---